thingsinjars/Hardy/README.md

 This will install Hardy as a global node module and put an executable `hardy` in your path.
 It will also include a local version of [Selenium v2.32.0]((http://docs.seleniumhq.org/) in case you don't have that already and a local copy of [PhantomJS v1.9.0]((http://phantomjs.org/)) for image diff test processing.

-_NOTE: Currently, the local install of PhantomJS will not be available for testing against unless you add it to your path.
+_NOTE: Currently, the local install of PhantomJS will not be available for testing against unless you add it to your path._

 For best results, you'll also need a Selenium–capable browser.
 Firefox supports the WebDriver protocol by default so without specifying otherwise, tests will be run against Firefox.
 [PhantomJS](http://phantomjs.org/) also supports WebDriver.

 To run tests against Chrome, you will need to install [ChromeDriver](https://code.google.com/p/selenium/wiki/ChromeDriver).

 To run tests against Internet Explorer, you will need [InternetExplorerDriver](https://code.google.com/p/selenium/wiki/InternetExplorerDriver).

+To run Selenium at all, you'll need [Java](http://java.com/en/download/index.jsp).

 Getting started
 ---